jazzblue/mgorest/README.md

 # MGOREST

 ## Description
-A small Webservice using flask-SQLAlchemy Python framework.
+A multiple endpoint webservice implemented with flask-SQLAlchemy Python framework.
 The project contains versioning support, pagination support and unittesting.
 The webservice consists of four endpoints:

 - Endpoint that authenticates a user based on a login/password passed in a JSON payload and verifies against MySQL.